brahmlower/cssef/docs/source/client.rst

 	Example config file
 	::

-		# I'm a bleeding edge kind of guy- I have to make sure I have the updated list as soon as it's availble, therefore I've disabled endpoint caching.
+		# I'm a bleeding edge kind of guy- I have to make sure I have the
+		# updated list as soon as it's availble, therefore I've disabled
+		# endpoint caching.
 		endpoint-cache-enabled: False

 	Example command line
 	::

-		user@debian ~$ cssef-cli --endpoint-cache-enabled False organization get
+		user@debian:~$ cssef-cli --endpoint-cache-enabled False organization get

 force-endpoint-cache
 	In some cases, you may want to force the the client to use the cached